Sólheimajökull Glacier : Top Things to Do & See

 Best tours from Reykjavik

 If you do not have a vehicle, don't worry!
-There are tours available to the adventures of Sólheimajökull with transport from Reykjavík.
+There are adventures on Sólheimajökull with transport from Reykjavík.

 Take a Walk on the Ice Side